tsadams1973/website/blog/content/posts/intro-power-bi/index.md

 In addition to transforming your data, you can also combine data from different sources.
 Working within the Power Query Editor you can add new sources of data with the *New Source* button.
 You can choose to *merge* or *append* that data to your existing query to combine it with the original source.

+---

+### Data Modeling

+One benefit of Power BI is that it lets you define *relationships* between your data so that it isn't necessary to flatten it.
+The Power BI Desktop has a **Model View** canvas where you can see your data sources.
+You can also visually create relationships between them (along with other tasks such as removing columns or even hiding whole tables).
+For more in-depth management, the Home ribbon also has a **Manage Relationships** button that allows you to create and edit relationships.

+Sometimes you might want to create a relationship between two datasets when no common column exists between them.
+In instances like these, it is possible to create new calculated columns that combine fields in the dataset in order to map them.
+This can be accomplished in the *Modeling Ribbon*.
+This ribbon lets you perform other useful operations, such as adding calculated columns, sorting your visualizations, or otherwise optimizing your data model.

+---

+### Conclusion

+Obviously there is much more to learn about Power BI, but hopefully this has been a useful overview and introduction.